·

 This doesn't mean AI tools are useless.
 It means the productivity gains are more nuanced than "just let the AI write it."

 Separate from the speed question, researchers have been measuring the quality of AI-assisted code in production.
-The findings are consistent across studies:
+The headline numbers come from CodeRabbit's State of AI vs Human Code Generation report, which compared 320 AI-assisted pull requests against 150 human-only ones across open-source GitHub repositories:

-These numbers come from analyzing actual production code, not toy benchmarks.
+These numbers come from analyzing real pull requests, not toy benchmarks.
 The pattern is clear: AI tools generate code that looks correct, passes a quick visual review, and introduces subtle bugs that surface later.
-Security vulnerabilities are particularly concerning because they require adversarial thinking to catch — exactly the kind of reasoning that current AI models struggle with.
+Security vulnerabilities are particularly concerning because they require adversarial thinking to catch - exactly the kind of reasoning that current AI models struggle with.

 None of this is surprising if you've spent time with AI coding tools.
 They're excellent at producing syntactically correct code that implements the obvious interpretation of your prompt.
 They're poor at understanding implicit constraints, security boundaries, edge cases in your specific system, and the reasons behind existing architectural decisions.